-Coverage of tests employed by Hart was deemed satisfactory for appropriate robustness of Verity Voting 2.2 in meeting the requirements of the VVSG 1.0, as well Hart internal requirements for state specific feature implementations.
+Coverage of tests employed by Hart was deemed satisfactory for meeting the requirements of the VVSG 1.0, as well Hart internal requirements for state specific feature implementations.

 The CM portion of the review focused on the organization's understanding and implementation of the declared configuration management processes, procedures and policies.
 Deliverables were reviewed against all pertinent CM processes employed by Hart InterCivic.